More Trail Running Shoe Options

-With the release of the Nike Zoom Wildhorse ($110) and Zoom Terra Kiger (review to come) in late 2013, Nike hopes to legitimately reenter the trail running market.
+With the release of the Nike Zoom Wildhorse ($110) and Nike Zoom Air Terra Kiger (full review) in late 2013, Nike hopes to legitimately reenter the trail running market.
 In the recent past, Nike has simply added some reinforcements to the upper and a heavier-lugged outsole to established road shoes such as the Pegasus or the Structure Triax, and these two shoes spell the first time in recent history that they have engineered a dedicated shoe aimed at tackling trails.

 I will admit that when I received these shoes, I didn’t want to like them.
 Nike is a worldwide behemoth with access to materials and funds for the sort of research and development that I’m sure many smaller trail-shoe companies can only dream of.
 But, let’s remember that almost all trail running shoes are made in one of several factories in China, so it’s not really necessary to delve into a diatribe about Nike and globalization like the protesters outside of my college track locker room.
 I will say that Nike seems to be taking trail running very seriously and that this shoe is a fully realized, well designed, lightweight trail machine that deserve a look from even the most discerning brand loyalist.